Tonea Stewart

-Dr Tonea Stewart (born February 3, 1947), also Tommie Stewart, is an American actress and university professor.
+Tonea Stewart (born February 3, 1947), also Tommie Stewart, is an American actress and university professor.
 She is the former dean of the College of Visual and Performing Arts of Alabama State University in Montgomery, Alabama.

 She had a recurring role as Aunt Etta Kibby in the American television series In the Heat of the Night, and is an NAACP Image Award nominee for acting in film A Time to Kill.

 From the beginning of her acting career until 2019, Stewart concurrently worked as an actress and educator; she did not act full time until her retirement from teaching.

 Early life and education

 Stewart was born in Greenwood, Mississippi, the daughter of Hattie (née Leonard) and Thomas Harris.
 Her father worked as an electrician and plumber, while Stewart's mother was an educator.
 They would divorce when Stewart was 4 years old.
 Her sister, Beverly Branson, is a singer, and the two have performed together on stage.

 Her original intention was to become a doctor, and she studied biology at Jackson State University.
 However, after acting in a school production, Stewart changed her major to theater.
 She earned a BS degree in speech and theater at Jackson, and then studied theater at the University of California at Santa Barbara.
 In 1989, Stewart received a PhD in theater arts from Florida State University.